derdon/blog/content/undo-redo-manager.rst

 executed, it is pushed onto the undo stack and the redo stack is cleared to make sure it contains no elements after a new command has been executed.
-To undo the last action, the last recently pushed element from the undo stack is poppped and its undo method is executed.
+To undo the last action, the last recently pushed element from the undo stack is popped and its undo method is executed.
 After that, the command is pushed onto the redo stack.
 To redo the last undone action, the last recently pushed element from the redo stack is popped and executed.
 After that, it is pushed onto the undo stack.